 Alfred watched Fanaka watch a watch.
 The joy on the man's face was a thing to behold.
 Alfred wished he were as fascinated by clocks and watches.

-People always assumed that he was.
+People always assumed that Alfred was a horology nut.
 They saw a fastidious little man who owned a watch shop and just assumed that he was the sort of person who valued mechanical precision above all things.
 In fact, he'd inherited some money in his early twenties and decided to buy a shop.
 A local watch repair shop came up for sale at just the right time, so he sort of lucked into the business.
 That had been two shops ago.
-Two shops, three daughters
+Two shops, three daughters...

-The big man put the watch away with a look that bordered on adulderous.
+The big man put the watch away, with one last look glance; so longing that it bordered on the adulderous.

 "Are you married, Fanaka?"
 Alfred asked.

 "I have a girlfriend," Fanaka said with a shy grin.
 "Well, I say girlfriend.
 She's about fifty percent machine, so…"